 Language and currency

-The current currency in the country is the Croatian Kuna.
-However, starting January 2023 will begin using Euro since it’s been accepted to be part of the Schengen State.
+Starting January 2023, Croatia started using the Euro since it’s been accepted as part of Schengen State.
 Major debit and credit cards are accepted in most hotels and restaurants, but it’s also better to be prepared and bring cash.

 Average travel cost for Croatia

-Accommodations in Croatia, in general, are decent.
+Accommodations in Croatia, in general, are decently priced.
 For two people, a mid-range double room should cost around $45 per night.
-A bed in a hostel dorm room is approximately $12, while a luxury hotel room is about $100.
+A bed in a hostel dorm room is approximately $15, while a luxury hotel room is about $100.

 Transportation and food are also relatively cheap.
 Flights getting to Croatia could be the most expensive on your list, especially if you travel from the Americas or Asia.
 From Europe to Croatia, you should be able to find flights as cheap as $70 for one way.